osohq/oso/new-docs/content/any/project/performance/_index.md

 “GET” the path “/” will execute in **less than 1 ms**.
 On the other hand, rules that use HTTP path mapping, resource lookups, roles, inheritance, etc. can take *approximately* **1-20 ms**.
-(These numbers are based on queries executing against a local sqlite instance to isolate oso’s performance from the time to perform database queries.)
+(These numbers are based on queries executing against a local sqlite instance to isolate Oso’s performance from the time to perform database queries.)

-The time needed to fetch application data is, of course, dependent on your specific environment and independent of oso.
+The time needed to fetch application data is, of course, dependent on your specific environment and independent of Oso.
 Aggressive caching can be used to reduce some of the effect of such latencies.

 **Profiling**

-oso does not currently have built-in profiling tools, but this is a high-priority item on our near-term roadmap.
+Oso does not currently have built-in profiling tools, but this is a high-priority item on our near-term roadmap.
 Our benchmark suite uses Rust’s statistical profiling package, but is currently better suited to optimizing the implementation than to optimizing a specific policy.

-oso has a default maximum query execution time of 30s.
+Oso has a default maximum query execution time of 30s.
 If you hit this maximum, it likely means that you have created an infinite loop in your policy.
 You can use the Polar debugger to help track down such bugs.